maxulysse/maxulysse.github.io/_posts/2021-04-13-nf-core_offline/slides.md

 Note:

-* The main Singularity container could have been downloaded with nf-core tools
+* The main Singularity container was downloaded with nf-core tools
-* But as I was downloading extra containers anyway, I wanted to show that it can be done this way too
+* But as I was downloading extra containers anyway, I could have downloaded it this way too

 ---